From Commits to Confidence: Towards Stability-Informed Risk Assessment in Open Source Software: Introduction

 \section{Introduction}

-Open source software has been a driving force for increased productivity and innovation across companies and organizations \cite{nagle2019open, guizani2023rules}.
-Since its early inception, numerous studies have investigated the factors contributing to open source project success \cite{midha2012factors,margan2015success}, as these projects have become foundational to organizational workflows and companies report their business dependency on OSS \cite{guizani2023rules}.
-A recent report by the Open Source Security and Risk Analysis (OSSRA) revealed that approximately 97\% of commercial applications contain open source software \cite{blackduck2025ossra}.
-However, despite these benefits, challenges including maintenance burdens, licensing conflicts, and widespread vulnerabilities complicate its adoption and use.
+Open source software has been a driving force for increased productivity and innovation across companies and organizations~\cite{nagle2019open, guizani2023rules}.
+Since its early inception, numerous studies have investigated the factors contributing to open source project success~\cite{midha2012factors,margan2015success}, as these projects have become foundational to organizational workflows and products~\cite{guizani2023rules}.
+A recent report by the Open Source Security and Risk Analysis (OSSRA) revealed that approximately 97\% of commercial applications contain open source software~\cite{blackduck2025ossra}.
+This includes safety-critical systems such as medical devices and automotive controllers, which continue to rely on open source software for critical infrastructure, including operating systems and dependency libraries~\cite{sulaman2014development,berntsson2017evaluation}.